marmarachain/marmara/README.md

 ### next step is the runing to chain in mining mode by using your own pubkey.

-You can run it by using following command. text your pubkey to the area "-pubkey=pubkeyburayagirilecek" and then, copy to all command and then, when it is at "cd komodo/src" , paste it and click "enter"
+You can run it by using following command. text your pubkey to the area "-pubkey="pubkey to enter here" and then, copy to all command and then, when it is at "cd komodo/src" , paste it and click "enter"
 ```
-./komodod -ac_name=MCL -ac_supply=2000000 -ac_cc=2 -addnode=37.148.210.158 -addnode=37.148.212.36 -addressindex=1 -spentindex=1 -ac_marmara=1 -ac_staked=75 -ac_reward=3000000000 -gen -genproclimit=-1 -pubkey="pubkeyburayagirilecek" &
+./komodod -ac_name=MCL -ac_supply=2000000 -ac_cc=2 -addnode=37.148.210.158 -addnode=37.148.212.36 -addressindex=1 -spentindex=1 -ac_marmara=1 -ac_staked=75 -ac_reward=3000000000 -gen -genproclimit=-1 -pubkey="pubkey to enter here" &
 ```

 ### at the moment, our server starts to running as mining mode .